cmendible/cmendible.github.io/_posts/2017-03-21-step-by-step-running-aspnet-core-on-raspberry-pi.md

 ## 10. Run the application
 ---
-Connect to Raspberry using powershell and run
+Connect to Raspberry using PowerShell and run

 ``` powershell
 cd c:\publish\